Her 2nd Showing

 and I doubted it was a shewing.

-Then little by little our good Lord
+little by little our good Lord

-an image of our foul deeds’ shame
+an image of our foul mortal flesh

-that our fair, bright blessed Lord bore for our sins;
+that our fair, bright, blessed Lord

 There is a holy kerchief in Rome,